adanieljohnson/ABLE_2022_Workshop/README.md

 # ABLE 2022 Workshop

-These are the files and resources for the 2022 Majors Workshop at the Association for Biology Laboratory Education in Vancouver, BC
+These are the work files and resources for the 2022 Association for Biology Laboratory Education Majors Workshop in Vancouver, BC entitled:

+__Using Markdown and Free Online Tools to Write, Publish, and Share an Open-Source Scientific Writing Guide__